A GLOBAL NETWORK OF SCHOLARS

 Jean Baptiste Diatta

 Jean Baptiste Diatta is a doctoral student in the Boston College Higher Education program.
 His research interests include higher education leadership and administration in connection with assessment, as well as institutional learning outcomes design.
 Jean Baptiste worked as a Registrar for the Jesuit University Institute named CERAP (Centre de Recherche et d’Action pour la Paix) in Côte d’Ivoire.
 He also served as the chairperson of the institute Assessment Committee.

 He earned a master’s degree in Higher Education from Boston College.
 Before entering the field of Higher Education, he earned a master's degree in philosophy from Faculté de Philosophie Saint Pierre Canisius de Kimwenza.

 Tessa received a master's degree in Higher Education with a concentration in Spirituality, Faith, and Formation, and a certificate in International Higher Education from Boston College.

 Lizhou Wang is a doctoral student in the Boston College's Higher Education program.

-Her research interests include: transnational student mobility and transition, cross-cultural teaching and learning, "third culture kids (TCKs)" identity development, and internationalization of higher education.
+Her research interests include: international student mobility and recruitment, cross-cultural teaching and learning, and internationalization of higher education.